Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: PPI++, Variance, and Rectification Difficulty

-Hence, PPI++ never increases variance relative to the human-only sample mean: it uses the LLM when doing so is helpful and ignores it when it is not.
+Hence, \textsc{PPI++} weakly reduces the variance coefficient relative to the human-only sample mean: it uses the LLM when doing so is helpful and ignores it when it is not.
 Third, restoring the question index $q$, let $\lambda_q^\star$ be the variance-minimizing tuning parameter and define

 Under SDR ($m_q\to\infty$),

 This variance-scaling relation is the bridge from estimation to design: it shows that, once rectification difficulty is known, the sample-allocation problem becomes a question of how to distribute the human budget across questions with different values of $A_q$.
 Section~\ref{sec:framework} develops this design problem.